-For full-time employees, all time required and authorized by the Employer in excess of the unit of hours constituting a work day or a work week shall be considered overtime and shall be paid at the rate of time and one-half.
+In Editorial, for full-time employees, all time required and authorized by the Employer in excess of the unit of hours constituting a work day or a work week shall be considered overtime and shall be paid at the rate of time and one-half.
 Part-time employees will receive the overtime rate after 35 hours per week.